ashleychontos/pySYD/docs/usage/cli/help.rst

 In the next topic, we will show some examples using these options.

-Additionally, we have examples of some put to use in :ref:`advanced usage<advanced>` and also have included a brief :ref:`tutorial` below that describes some of these commands.
+We have additional examples for some of these options in action to in :ref:`advanced usage<advanced>` and also have included a brief :ref:`tutorial` below that describes some of these commands.